This is the list of LED Laser Upgrades

 TMC2208, TMC2209's are mostly plug and play replacements of the A4988's that come stock with most controller.
 TMC2100, TMC2130 need MS1, MS2 and MS3 pins clipped.
 The direction of the motors will need to be inverted relative to your stock A4988's.
 That's done with $3 and $23 (if you have homing enabled).

 Also for the silent drivers you need to set Vref or Imax.
 For the A4988 Vref/0.8=IMax but for these drivers Vref=Imax.
 I have these set for Y is 1.1V (1.1A) with dual Y-motors and , 0.6-0.8V (0.6-0.8A) on X. You can try 20% lower for each.
 Should not have to set these higher for the 0.9deg steppers as they are rated for 0.9A Imax.
-You will measure voltage from the pad shown by the red arrow to ground (GND)
+You will measure voltage from the pad shown in the image.

 This requires steps/mm to change from 80steps/mm to 160steps/mm (2mm pitch belts with 20 tooth pulleys).